A Brief Biography

-I make knives part time, working as a behavior analyst for developmentally disabled persons as my day job.
-I take making knives seriously, and I try to learn a little from every experience.
+I work as a behavior analyst for developmentally disabled persons as my day job, and do knives as a weekend job.
 My knives are at the same time tools and works of art.
 A pretty knife that doesn’t hold an edge isn’t much of a knife.
 On the other hand, an ugly knife isn’t any better than what can be bought at the store for much less.
 I try to make every knife both functional and beautiful.